xx-m-h-u-xx/AI-Comp-Vision/README.md

 Computer vision needs lots of data.
 It runs analyses of data over and over until it discerns distinctions and ultimately recognize images.
 For example, to train a computer to recognize automobile tires, it needs to be fed vast quantities of tire images and tire-related items to learn the differences and recognize a tire, especially one with no defects.

 ## What tech is involved??
-Two essential technologies are used to accomplish this: a type of machine learning called deep learning and a convolutional neural network (CNN).
+Two essential technologies are used to accomplish this: a type of machine learning called deep learning (DL) and a convolutional neural network (CNN).

+### Soo now, what is DL and CNN??
+Deep learning =
+- Type of machine learning (ML), using algorithmic model
+- enabling computer to teach itself about the context of visual data

+Convolutional Neural Network =
+- Helps ML or DL model "look" by breaking images down into pixels,
+- represented by tags or labels